Now as an event planner, I should probably not ask this question but what the hell.

 Set your budget realistically and stick to it!

-Simple is ok!
+Simple is okay!
 It is a whole lot better to just have a great cake and some champagne than to try to feed 350 people if you can’t afford it.
-What ever you do, just do that well.
+Whatever you do, just do that well.

 Enjoy the process.
-The stress does no one any good and really, if your going to throw a party you may as well have fun!
+The stress does no one any good and really, if you’re going to throw a party, you may as well have fun!